Ryuk17/LPLClassify/README.md

 # LPLClassify
-Classify players in LPL with .
+Classify players in LPL with KMeans.
 Just for fun!